ManageIQ/manageiq.org/source/community/update_image.html.md

 ## Updating your ManageIQ image

-The ManageIQ image you have downloaded and deployed contains a copy of the source code cloned from github.
+The ManageIQ image you have downloaded and deployed contains a copy of the source code cloned from GitHub.

 To update the application to the latest revision, you can follow these simple steps: